lenniecottrell/lenniecottrell.github.io/_posts/2021-2-11-Fetch-Success.md

 ---
 layout: post
-title: Big progress on the flashcard app.
+title: Big Progress On The Flashcard App.
 ---

 Since the beginning of January I've been working on a flashcard app to help myself study computer science and programming concepts.
 Today feels like a major milestone in its developement.
 First, how I got here!